substrate-system/keys/README.md

 ### Create a new `Keys` instance

 Use the factory function `EccKeys.create` or `RsaKeys.create`.
-The optional parameters, `encryptionKeyName` and `signingKeyName`, are added as properties to the `keys` instance.
+The optional parameters, `encryptionKeyName` and `writeKeyName`, are added as properties to the `keys` instance.
 These are used as indexes for saving the keys in `indexedDB`.

 **ECC:**